|

 | |

-Corn, Soybean and Wheat Futures All Lower at Midday Friday
+Corn, Soybean Futures Lower at Midday Thursday; Wheat Flat-Lower

-to 6 cents lower; wheat futures are 4 to 6 cents lower.
+6 to 8 cents lower; wheat futures are flat to 7 cents lower.

 David M. Fiala